Chinese KungFu Show, Evening Show, Night Show

 Ticket List Prices:

-Pick-up Time: 1 hour before
+Pick-up Time: 1 hour before the show begins

 Tour Type: One Way Transport And Entrance Ticket